ML-Course-2025b/session5/material/homework.md

 ### Stage 2: Integrate Gemini Logic into Gradio Application

-Once your core Gemini function works reliably standalone, integrate it into your Part 1 Gradio UI.
+Once your core Gemini function works reliably standalone, integrate it into your Phase 1 Gradio UI.

 1.  **Prepare Your Function for Gradio:** Modify your standalone function slightly if needed:
-    *   Ensure it accepts input directly from the Gradio input components defined in your Part 1 UI.
+    *   Ensure it accepts input directly from the Gradio input components defined in your Phase 1 UI.
     *   Modify the `return` value.
 Instead of just printing, parse the JSON response (`json.loads(response.text)`) and format the extracted data into a string suitable for display in your Gradio output component(s) (e.g., `gr.Markdown`, `gr.Textbox`).

 2.  **Update Gradio Interface:**
-    *   Open your Part 1 Gradio code.
+    *   Open your Phase 1 Gradio code.
     *   Find the `gr.Interface(...)` definition.
     *   Change the `fn` argument to point to your *new*, tested Gemini interaction function (the one prepared in step 1 of this stage).
     *   Ensure the `inputs` and `outputs` arguments of `gr.Interface` match what your new function expects and returns.